 19. GOVERNING LAW AND DISPUTE RESOLUTION

-The Purchase Order and the construction and performance hereof shall be governed by and construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.
+The Purchase Order and the construction and performance hereof are governed by and to be construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.

-20.1 Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws shall not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
-Any waiver by either Party of a breach of any requirement of the Purchase Order shall not be considered as a waiver of any subsequent breach of the same or any other requirement hereof.
+20.1 Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws does not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
+Any waiver by either Party of a breach of any requirement of the Purchase Order is not to be considered a waiver of any subsequent breach of the same or any other requirement hereof.

-20.3 Captions and headings used in the Purchase Order are inserted solely for convenience and shall not be taken into consideration in interpretation of the Purchase Order.
+20.3 Captions and headings used in the Purchase Order are inserted solely for convenience and are not to be taken into consideration in interpretation of the Purchase Order.

-20.4 Where the context admits or requires, words importing the singular shall include the plural and vice versa and references to a gender shall include every gender.
+20.4 When the context admits or requires, words importing the singular include the plural and vice versa and references to a gender include every gender.

-20.6 If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in the said existing agreement shall apply to the provision of the Work and shall take priority in the event of any conflict with these general terms and conditions.
+20.6 If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in the said existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.

 20.7 Contractor shall immediately notify Company of any anticipated delay in performance of the Purchase Order, specifying the cause of and probable duration of the delay, and the measures Contractor will implement in order to avoid or mitigate the delay.
 If Company reasonably considers such measures to be inadequate, Contractor shall take such additional measures reasonably required by Company to avoid or mitigate the delay.

-20.8 The Contracts (Rights of Third Parties) Act 1999 (“the Act”) shall apply only for the purpose of extending the benefit of the Indemnities in Clauses 3.5, 6.1, 6.5.4,8.3, 9, 11.1, 18.7, and 18.8 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively “Beneficiary Third Parties”) The rights of such Beneficiary Third Parties shall not prevent the exercise of any right Contractor or Company may have to vary and/or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
-In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties shall be limited to damages.
-A Beneficiary Third Party shall not be entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act.
+20.8 The Contracts (Rights of Third Parties) Act 1999 (“the Act”) applies only for the purpose of extending the benefit of the Indemnities in Clauses 3.8, 6.1, 6.6.4,8.3, 9, 11.1, 18.7, and 18.8 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively “Beneficiary Third Parties”) The rights of such Beneficiary Third Parties do not prevent the exercise of any right Contractor or Company may have to vary and/or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
+In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties are to be limited to damages.
+A Beneficiary Third Party is not entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act

-20.9 Contractor shall comply at all times with its obligations under all Applicable Laws in relation to human trafficking and modern slavery and anti-bribery and anti-corruption in respect of the Purchase Order.
+20.9 Contractor shall comply at all times with its obligations under all Applicable Laws in relation to anti-bribery and anti-corruption in respect of the Purchase Order.
 Contractor confirms that

 (a) it has adopted internal controls reasonably designed to prevent violations of such Applicable Laws and will enforce those provisions where appropriate; and